 Even if you only have few days in Yerevan, make some time for getting to know the local cuisine.
 Armenian kitchen is a unique mix of influences from Arabic, Persian, Greek and Russian traditions.
 Traditional cuisine lies heavily on barbecued meat, with fresh vegetables and herbs.
 Kebabs are common, as well as thick stews.
 Lahmajos, thin “pizzas” topped for example with spiced minced lamb and tomato, are popular quick eats in local restaurants.

-Armenians drink a lot of coffee with sweat deserts like baklava, and national liquor is Armenian cognac, known as konyak.
+Armenians drink a lot of coffee with sweat deserts like baklava, and the national liquor is Armenian cognac, known as konyak.
 Regarding Armenian craft beer, we were positively surprised after finding Dargett brewpub and their selection of quality brews.
-More about that will follow in a separate post about our craft beer hunt in Caucasus.
+More about that in a separate post about our craft beer hunt in Caucasus.

 How to get there and around